Slokyy/infostud-concord-symfony-third/README.md

 # Symfony car rent application

-This is a basic car rent crud app made using Symfony Framework.
+This is a basic car rent app made using Symfony Framework.

 ## Setup 📃